Midwexican

 What are street tacos?

+Street tacos are smaller than the tacos people in the United States are used to eating and are considered snacks in Mexico.
+Designed to be portable and assembled quickly by street vendors, you won't see them overflowing with toppings.
 Street tacos are served on corn tortillas (typically) and feature meats including beef, pork, and chicken.
 They are topped simply with chopped onions, cilantro, and salsa.
-You won’t find lettuce, tomatoes, or cheese on traditional street tacos; those are American additions.
+You won't find lettuce, tomatoes, or cheese on traditional street tacos; those are American additions.

 I couldn't resist adding queso fresco, jalapeno slices, and crema to these Chorizo Street Tacos, even though it's not traditional.
 I dig the saltiness, the punch of heat, and the presentation.